 Your Essential East Coast Beaches Planner

 Inspiration is the spark, but preparation powers a great beach vacation.
-This toolkit provides essential information to move from dreaming to doing, ensuring your trip to the east coast beaches is as smooth as possible.
+Moving from dreaming to doing requires a bit of practical planning.
+This toolkit provides essential information to ensure your trip to the east coast beaches is as smooth and safe as possible, covering everything from the best time to go to what to pack for a day on the sand.

 When to Go: A Season-by-Season Guide